zzybluebell/tp/docs/UserGuide.md

 ### 6. Adding a member : `add -mem/`

-Adds a new member to the member list.
+Add a new member to the member list.

 Format: `add -mem/ -n/ <NAME> -p/ <PHONE> -e/ <EMAIL> -a/ <ADDRESS>`